Earthenware Jug with Floral Decoration

 Ritual & Ceremonial Use

-- •Domestic storage of liquids (water, wine, olive oil)
+- •Domestic storage and serving of common beverages (water, wine, cider)

 Meaning Through Time